Fudan University DaYu Radiation-Cloud-Precipitation Analysis System (DaYu-RCPAS)

-Fudan University Cloud-Radiation Integrated Analysis System (FDU-CRIAS) is a comprehensive analysis platform for cloud-radiation properties, which was independently developed by the Department of Atmospheric and Oceanic Sciences, Fudan University.
-This system integrates the "Dayu" radiation transfer model, geostationary satellite remote sensing retrieval algorithms, and forecasting models for observed cloud images, focusing on real-time monitoring, accurate retrieval, and short-term nowcasting of cloud and radiation to provide high-precision data support for weather and climate research and operational applications.
+The DaYu Radiation-Cloud-Precipitation Analysis System (DaYu-RCPAS) is a comprehensive analysis platform for radiation, cloud, and precipitation properties, which was independently developed by the Department of Atmospheric and Oceanic Sciences, Fudan University.
+It focuses on radiation simulation calculations, real-time monitoring, accurate retrieval, and short-term nowcasting of clouds and precipitation, providing high-precision data support for weather and climate research and operational applications.

 *Manager: